 MLB Network is the ultimate television destination for baseball fans, featuring the multiple Emmy Award-winning MLB Tonight, live regular season and Postseason game telecasts, original programming, highlights, and insights and analysis from the best in the business, including Hall of Famers Pedro Martinez, John Smoltz and Jim Thome, Bob Costas, Peter Gammons, Al Leiter, Harold Reynolds and Bill Ripken.
 MLB Network debuted on January 1, 2009 in a record-setting 50 million homes and is currently distributed by more than 250 distributors in the U.S., Canada, Caribbean and Latin America.
 MLB Network is also available for live, authenticated streaming via MLB.com At Bat and MLBNetwork.com.
 For more information and to find MLB Network in your area, go to www.MLBNetwork.com.

 [DISTRIBUTOR BOILERPLATE]

 # # #

 Contact: [DISTRIBUTOR PR CONTACT]

-Lorraine D. Fisher, MLB Network, 201.520.2895, lorraine.fisher@mlb.com

 Lou Barricelli, MLB Network, (201) 272-4396, louis.barricelli@mlb.com